afkarxyz/Twitter-X-Media-Batch-Downloader/README.md

 ![image](https://github.com/user-attachments/assets/cbaa514c-7734-45ac-a142-18829b4d1838)

 > [!Important]
-> It is highly recommended to use the local `gallery-dl` **(by unchecking "Use API").** Use the API only for withheld accounts, as it has a 60-second timeout limit.
+> - It is highly recommended to use the local `gallery-dl` **(by unchecking "Use API").** Use the API only for withheld accounts, as it has a 60-second timeout limit.
+> - Use Batch if the items to be downloaded are in the thousands.

 ![image](https://github.com/user-attachments/assets/ba986e15-ffec-4cd4-900e-98bba0e513d6)